Wandalen/wTesting/doc/version.eng/tutorial/TestingCheatSheet.md

 test.shouldReturnSingleResource( routine arg );
 ```

-Passes if the routine ends synchronously or the concequence returns only one resource.
+Passes if the routine ends synchronously or the consequence returns only one resource.

 ```
 test.shouldThrowErrorSync( routine arg );